 The general answer that you may hear from any Contracting Officer, and even the SBA, is that the government lacks privity with subcontractors.

-Privity Definition?
-The definition of privity of contract in government procurement is met when there are direct contractual relationships between two parties.
+The privity of contract definition in government procurement is defined and met when there are direct contractual relationships between two parties.
 In government contracting, the owner and the prime contractor enter into a written agreement.
 This is generated from the solicitation and ultimate award of the contract.
 See relevant information about the Severin Doctrine.

-Lack of Privity Between the Government and Subcontractors: When problems arise with a government subcontractor, the subcontract governs the available remedies.
-Under the legal definition, there is a lack of privity between the government and subcontractors.The agency seldom has any leverage to resolve prime and subcontractor disputes due to no privity of contract.
+When problems arise with a government subcontractor, the subcontract governs the available remedies.
+Under the legal definition, there is a lack of contract privity between the government and subcontractors.The agency seldom has any leverage to resolve prime and subcontractor disputes due to no contract.